vasily-pavelko/recan/README.md

 ```{r}
 [1] "AB048704.1_genotype_C_" "AB033555.1_Ba"          "AB010291.1_Bj"
 ```
 We have three sequences in our alignment.
 Fasta class is created with read.fasta function from the bio3d library.
 Index corresponds to the sequence.
 After you've created the object you can draw the similarity plot.
-Call the method seqSim() of the fasta object to draw the plot.
+Call the method `seqSim()` of the fasta object to draw the plot.
 Pass the following parameters to the method:

-ref: determine which sequence will be the referent.
+`ref`: determine which sequence will be the referent.
 Similarity of other sequences will be calculated comparing with it.
-window: sliding window size.
+`window`: sliding window size.
 The number of nucleotides the sliding window will span.
 It has the value of 200 by default.
-shift: this is the step our window slides downstream the alignment.
+`shift`: this is the step our window slides downstream the alignment.
 It's value is set to 50 by default.
-region: the index of the potential recombinant.
+`region`: the index of the potential recombinant.
 All the other sequences will be plotted as function of distance to that sequence.
-Load recan package and use seqSim() function to the seq object.
+Load `recan` package and use `seqSim()` function to the seq object.
 The isolate of Ba genotype is the recombinant between the virus of C genotype and genotype Bj.
 Let's plot it.
 We set genotype Ba as the potential recombinant :
 ```
 library(recan)